Quantum dot: Health and safety

 Although concentration of QDs in certain organelles have been reported in in vivo studies using animal models, no alterations in animal behavior, weight, hematological markers, or organ damage has been found through either histological or biochemical analysis.
 These findings have led scientists to believe that intracellular dose is the most important determining factor for QD toxicity.
 Therefore, factors determining the QD endocytosis that determine the effective intracellular concentration, such as QD size, shape, and surface chemistry determine their toxicity.
 Excretion of QDs through urine in animal models also have demonstrated via injecting radio-labeled ZnS-capped CdSe QDs where the ligand shell was labeled with 99mTc.
 Though multiple other studies have concluded retention of QDs in cellular levels, exocytosis of QDs is still poorly studied in the literature.

 While significant research efforts have broadened the understanding of toxicity of QDs, there are large discrepancies in the literature, and questions still remain to be answered.
 Diversity of this class of material as compared to normal chemical substances makes the assessment of their toxicity very challenging.
 As their toxicity may also be dynamic depending on the environmental factors such as pH level, light exposure, and cell type, traditional methods of assessing toxicity of chemicals such as LD50 are not applicable for QDs.
 Therefore, researchers are focusing on introducing novel approaches and adapting existing methods to include this unique class of materials.
 Furthermore, novel strategies to engineer safer QDs are still under exploration by the scientific community.
-A recent novelty in the field is the discovery of carbon quantum dots, a new generation of optically-active nanoparticles potentially capable of replacing semiconductor QDs, but with the advantage of much lower toxicity.
+A recent novelty in the field is the discovery of carbon quantum dots, a new generation of optically active nanoparticles potentially capable of replacing semiconductor QDs, but with the advantage of much lower toxicity.

 Optical properties

-In semiconductors, light absorption generally leads to an electron being excited from the valence to the conduction band, leaving behind a hole.
-The electron and the hole can bind to each other to form an exciton.
-When this exciton recombines (i.e. the electron resumes its ground state), the exciton's energy can be emitted as light.
-This is called fluorescence.
-In a simplified model, the energy of the emitted photon can be understood as the sum of the band gap energy between the highest occupied level and the lowest unoccupied energy level, the confinement energies of the hole and the excited electron, and the bound energy of the exciton (the electron–hole pair):
+Quantum dots have been gaining interest from the scientific community because of their interesting optical properties, the main being band gap tunability.
+When an electron is excited to the conduction band, it leaves behind a vacancy in the valence band called hole.
+These two opposite charges are bound by Coulombic interactions in what is called an exciton and their spatial separation is defined by the exciton Bohr radius.
+In a nanostructure of comparable size to the exciton Bohr radius, the exciton is physically confined within the semiconductor resulting in an increase of the band gap of the material.
+This dependence can be predicted using the Brus model.